JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

    * - **ServiceProvider**
      - Provides contact information about the company publishing the WFS service, including telephone, website, and email.
    * - **OperationsMetadata**
      - Describes the operations that the WFS server supports and the parameters for each operation.
-A WFS server may be configured not to respond to all operations listed above.
+A WFS server may be configured not to respond to the operations listed above.
    * - **FeatureTypeList**
      - Lists the feature types published by a WFS server.
 Feature types are listed in the form *namespace:featuretype*.
 The default projection of the feature type is also listed, along with the bounding box for the data in the stated projection.
    * - **Filter_Capabilities**
-     - Lists the filters or expressions that are available to form query predicates.
-For example, SpatialOperators (Equals, Touches) and ComparisonOperators (LessThan, GreaterThan).
-The filters are not defined in the Capabilities document but are for the most part self explanatory.
+     - Lists the filters, or expressions, that are available to form query predicates, for  example, SpatialOperators (Equals, Touches) and ComparisonOperators (LessThan, GreaterThan).
+The filters are not included in the GetCapabilities document but are for the most part self explanatory.

 DescribeFeatureType
 -------------------